Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 ### Radon map iframe

-- Included iframe map as an element of user interaction if they were interested in checking where their house was loacted in relation to radon gas levels.
+- Included iframe map as an element of user interaction if they were interested in checking where their house was located in relation to radon gas levels.
-- Iframe tended to draw focus of the page which interupted the user experience.
-This was a bug I resolved.
 - User stories covered: 7

 <img src="assets/docs/features/iframe.png" alt="screenshot of iframe EPA map of radon gas levels in different parts of ireland " width=300>